Home Equity Loan Calculator

 2. Add the fixed interest rate

 Enter the annual rate offered by your lender.
-Because this is a fixed-rate home equity loan calculator, the monthly payment stays consistent across the full repayment term.
+Because this is a fixed-rate home equity loan calculator, the monthly payment stays consistent across the full repayment term, unlike a variable-rate HELOC.

 3. Choose the repayment term